 When can I enroll in Medicare plan or change plans?

-• Medicare open enrollment – the Medicare Annual Election Period – runs from October 15 to December 7 each year.
-This window provides the most plan change flexibility during the year, allowing beneficiaries to make changes to their Medicare Advantage plan or Medicare Part D prescription drug plans, switch from Original Medicare to Medicare Advantage plans or vice versa, or sign up for Medicare Part D prescription drug plan if they didn’t do so when they were first eligible (a late enrollment penalty may apply).
+Medicare open enrollment – also known as the Annual Election Period – provides the most plan change flexibility during the year, allowing beneficiaries to make changes to their Medicare Advantage plan or Medicare Part D prescription drug plans, switch from Original Medicare to Medicare Advantage plans or vice versa, or sign up for Medicare Part D prescription drug plan if they didn’t do so when they were first eligible (a late enrollment penalty may apply).

-• The annual Medicare Advantage Open Enrollment Period for beneficiaries already enrolled in Medicare Advantage plans started January 1, 2024 and continue through March 31, 2024.
-If you’re enrolled in a Medicare Advantage plan at the start of 2024 (even if you just picked a plan in the fall and it started January 1), you can switch to a different Medicare Advantage plan or switch to Original Medicare during the first quarter of 2024.
+- The annual Medicare Advantage Open Enrollment Period for beneficiaries already enrolled in Medicare Advantage plans will run from January 1, 2025 through March 31, 2025.
+If you’re enrolled in a Medicare Advantage plan at the start of 2025 (even if you just picked a plan in the fall and it started January 1), you can switch to a different Medicare Advantage plan or switch to Original Medicare during the first quarter of 2025.

 Why would I change my Medicare plan coverage?